Cog-Creators/Red-DiscordBot/docs/guide_publish_cogs.rst

 ..
 Publishing cogs for V3

-Publishing cogs for Red V3
+Publishing cogs for Blue V3
 ==========================

-Users of Red install 3rd-party cogs using Downloader cog.
+Users of Blue install 3rd-party cogs using Downloader cog.
 To make your cog available to install for others, you will have to create a git repository and publish it on git repository hosting (for example `GitHub <https://github.com>`_)